reddit/devvit/devvit-docs/docs/guides/launch/launch-guide.md

   <summary>Alpha</summary>
   <div>
     <div>
-   Launch your game on r/Devvit to get technical feedback from other devs and Reddit admins:
+   Share your app on r/Devvit to get technical feedback from other devs and Reddit admins:

 1. Create a public subreddit for your game.
 2. Create a game post in your public subreddit.
-3. On a Friday, cross-post your game to r/Devvit with the flair "Feedback Friday”.
+3. [Cross-post](https://support.reddithelp.com/hc/en-us/articles/4835584113684-What-is-Crossposting) your game to r/Devvit with the flair "Feedback Friday”.

 **Guidelines**